zacharski/ml-class/README.md

 This class doesn't work like that.

 In contrast to time-based learning, in mastery learning you stay on the topic until you master it.
 You work at your own pace.
 This online class is based on this approach.
 You stay on a topic until you master it.
 As I mentioned, the lectures are a set of videos (mostly screencasts) that you can watch at anytime.
 If the material is easy for you, you can speed up the videos and watch them at 1.5 speed.
-If you find the material challenging, you can rewatch the videos, google for more information, interact with other learners on the Slack channel, or in a study group.
+If you find the material challenging, you can rewatch the videos, google for more information, interact with other learners on the Slack channel.

 Obviously, the work-at-your-own pace approach will collide with the end of the semester and there will be some material that you will not cover.
 The course is designed so that the essential core information is presented first, to enable you to develop solid foundational skills with no gaps.

 ### Mastery Learning Difficulties

 This course is work at your own pace.
 Other courses you might be taking have fixed deadlines, So, for example, you might have a gnarly project for a programming class due this week and a big operating systems project due next week.
 It is likely that you will work on those projects since they have immediate deadlines and ignore working on this course.
 It is human nature.
-Just block out a regular time each week to work on the course and you will do fine. **Starting on week 8, there is a limit of 2 submissions per week**
+Just block out a regular time each week to work on the course and you will do fine. **Starting on week 8, there is a limit of 2 submissions per week.**

 ## The course material